 Complementary studies include Mathematical Methods and Physics.

-Career opportunities include mechanical engineering tradesperson (fitter and turner), steel fabrication/welding tradesperson, certified welder, process manufacturing engineer, production engineer, marine craft construction tradesperson, competitive systems and practice engineer, mechanical engineer and civil engineer.
+Career opportunities include: Mechanical engineering tradesperson (fitter and turner), steel fabrication/welding tradesperson, certified welder, process manufacturing engineer, production engineer, marine craft construction tradesperson, competitive systems and practice engineer, mechanical engineer and civil engineer.

 How to apply for VET Delivered to Secondary Students

 Essentially, we’re in partnership with you and your school.
 You speak to your school and they coordinate your application with Swinburne.
 Seek out your school’s VET or careers coordinator for course recommendations and discuss your options.
-Then, when you’ve decided on a VETDSS course that fits, your school will forward your application directly to us.
+Then, when you’ve decided on a VDSS course that fits, your school will forward your application directly to us.

-To be eligible for consideration for a VETDSS program you must be currently enrolled in Year 10, 11 or 12.
+To be eligible for consideration for a VDSS program you must be currently enrolled in Year 10, 11 or 12.

 You’ll receive notification from your school about the outcome of your application.
 Successful?
 More information about enrolment will follow.